 2 tablespoons unsalted butter

-salt and pepper to taste
+salt & pepper to taste

 Artist: Rhythms Del Mundo

 Add yuca pieces to a medium pot.
 Cover with 1-inch water and add 1 Tbs salt.
 Boil over medium-high heat until pale yellow and mushy, about 40 minutes—I know, long…but totally worth the wait.

 *NOTE* Stir every 10 minutes so the yuca pieces don’t stick and burn at the bottom.

 Set aside some paper towels on a nearby plate.
 Strain the yuca.
 Let cool, then thoroughly pat dry—soggy yuca won’t cook well.

 Add oil and unsalted butter to a skillet (or pot to avoid splattering) then bring to medium-high heat.
 Once the oil shimmers, add in the yuca pieces one by one; avoid overcrowding.